sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 * DOD Clades (nucleotide based) can be [visualized her](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GENBANK/sample?d=tree,entropy,frequencies&p=full) on NGA website with GenBank only data (16,427 sample).

-We eliminated the time-based clade system because the first 2020 "20A" branch is within 15 days from December 2019; depending on the time-dating model assumptions (ie., constant mutation clock throughout the year), depending on your site masking assumptions (see [above](#site-masking-and-minimum-length)), and depending on how many data point you model (3,564 vs. 16,427 vs 35,000 samples), the "20A" clade shifts towards the end of December 2019, which would make under that time-based logic a new clade "19C" ...
+We eliminated the time-based clade system because the first 2020 "20A" branch is within 15 days from December 2019; depending on the time-dating model assumptions (ie., constant mutation clock throughout the year), depending on your site masking assumptions (see [above](#site-masking-and-minimum-length)), and depending on how many data points used in your model (3,564 vs. 16,427 vs 35,000 samples), the "20A" clade shifts towards the end of December 2019, which would make under that time-based logic a new clade "19C" ...
 Of course, all models have their own assumptions but this would create confusion---So, we decided to move to a nucleotide based type of classification.
-After many modeling runs, we furthermore decided not to use the GISAID classification for two reasons:
+After many modeling runs over 35,000 samples, we furthermore decided to use a modified GISAID classification system for two reasons:

 -- First is simplicity: the DOD Clades are based on mutation from "C to T" on two different sites (241 and 3037) early on the phylogeny Tree of SARS-CoV-2; the C-Clade is based on nucleotide C241/C3037 and T-Clade is nucleotide 241T/3037T, the rest (C.1, C.2, T.1, T.2) easily flows with a similar logic (see below); it is universal no matter haw many data points you are adding; indeed,